Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Methodology

-In this study, we apply the OpenAI o4-mini and Gemini 2.5 Pro LLMs.
-We selected these models because they, at the time of our experimentation (Spring 2025), achieved consistently high results on prominent benchmarks for code generation, while ---at the same time--- representing multiple model sizes (o4-mini is an intentionally smaller commercial model).
-We chose not to include open-weight models in this study, as our goal was to evaluate the performance of state-of-the-art models widely used by practitioners.
-Both models were accessed via their provider's API.
-For both models, we applied the settings $temperature = 0.3$ and $top\_p = 0.95$, selected via informal experimentation.
-As LLMs yield non-deterministic results, we repeated the entire generation process three times for each combination of task, prompting strategy, and model.
+In this study, we evaluated a diverse set of LLMs to assess performance optimization capabilities across different architectures and licensing models.
+We selected OpenAI o4-mini (o4-mini) and Gemini 2.5 Pro (Gemini) as representatives of high-performance commercial models widely used by practitioners.
+Additionally, we included DeepSeek-V3 (DS-V3) and DeepSeek-R1 (DS-R1) to investigate the capability of state-of-the-art open-weight models, particularly focusing on the reasoning-enhanced capabilities of DS-R1.
+All models were accessed via their provider's API.
+We applied the settings $temperature = 0.3$ and $top\_p = 0.95$, selected via informal experimentation to balance creativity with adherence to syntax.
+For DeepSeek-R1, we also utilized its reasoning mode.
+As LLMs yield non-deterministic results, we repeated the generation process three times for each combination of task, prompting strategy, and model.
 We refer to these repetitions as \emph{trials}.